mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/plugin_toolbar.md

     }
   }

-  // After successfully loading the plugin, if Rhino detects a plugin RUI
+  // After successfully loading the plug-in, if Rhino detects a plug-in RUI
   // file, it will automatically stage it, if it doesn't already exist.

   return LoadReturnCode.Success;